Unrealized Profits never "evaporate" because they didn't exist in the first place!

 But note how the housing price shot up 5-10% or more in response to a 1% offset in the buyer/seller balance.
 And also note how the process is reversible - if there are only 99 buyers in the marketplace, it is a buyer's market, and one home seller will end up holding on to a home he doesn't want - unless he lowers his price far enough to snag someone else's buyer - or persuade a non-buyer to become a buyer, and thus restore the buyer/seller equilibrium.

 Small Changes in Supply and Demand Result in Huge Changes in Market Valuation.

-So you see, when the economy stalled last year, the stock market tanked.
+So you see, when the economy stalled last year, the stock market tanked - by 50%.
 And a tanking market takes on its own momentum.
 Once buyers see that prices are falling, they stop buying.
 Why buy today when you can buy tomorrow at the same price - if not lower?
 And sellers start to panic and lower their prices further in an attempt to attract more buyers.
 It takes on a Calculus effect, with the second or third order differential of the price increasing dramatically.
 The vaunted "market price" is far from a fair evaluation of any commodity, stock, currency, or whatever, but can be subject to psychological pressures as well as huge swings in price based on small swings in supply and demand.

 Smart investors, of course, can take advantage of these "panics" as they are aptly called, and sell early on, cashing out, and then buying back in at a far lower valuation.
 The hard part is to see when the market is over-valued, cash in at the right time, be able to hold on to cash for a long while and then buy back in at the nadir.
 Since few people can do this with any accuracy (except in hindsight) it is a difficult, if not impossible, game to play.